COLOR THEORY

 Fun fact: Although the history is unclear, one of the Celtic fertility gods was covered in green leaves, and is known today as The Green Man.
 Because of this, Celtic brides would commonly wear green wedding dresses.

-Christians later banned the color green due to this association, while simultaneously appropriating the iconography of The Green Man in many churches across Europe, destroying most of the documented history of the pagan god, and leaving us with little more than the myths passed down verbally through the generations.
+The Christian Church later banned the color green due to this association, while simultaneously appropriating the iconography of The Green Man in many churches across Europe, destroying most of the documented history of the pagan god, and leaving us with little more than ancient cave paintings, carvings, and the myths passed down verbally through the generations.

 BLUE